xmidt-org/talaria/README.md

 is sent to [Caduceus](https://github.com/xmidt-org/caduceus)

 Talaria has three API endpoints to interact with the devices connected to itself.
-A client should talk to Scytale to handle the fannouts to all talarias.
+A [XMiDT](link here) client should not directly query against a talaria.
+Instead, they should send a request through [scytale](link here).

 #### Device Statistics - `/device/{deviceID}/stat` endpoint
 This will fetch the statistics of the connected device, including information such as uptime and bytes sent.